Level Up: Greater Pittsburgh Pay Equity Campaign

-Black Women’s Policy Center (BWPC), Women and Girls Foundation (WGF), and YWCA Greater Pittsburgh (YWCA GP) launch a collective pay equity campaign to close the gender pay gap in the Pittsburgh region.
+Black Women’s Policy Center (BWPC), Women and Girls Foundation (WGF), and YWCA Greater Pittsburgh (YWCA GP) have launched a collective pay equity campaign to close the gender pay gap in the Pittsburgh region.

 Help Us Advocate For Equal Pay